 LG SHINES SPOTLIGHT ON TOP TECH TRENDS AHEAD OF IFA BERLIN 2025

-(MENAFN- bursonglobal) DUBAI, 3 September, 2025 – As the wor’d’s industry leaders and tech enthusiasts anticipate IFA Berlin 2025, LG Electronics (LG) dives deep into the pivotal technology trends shaping the future of consumer electronics and beyond.
+DUBAI, September, 2025 – As the world's industry leaders and tech enthusiasts anticipate IFA Berlin 2025, LG Electronics (LG) dives deep into the pivotal technology trends shaping the future of consumer electronics and beyond.
 The event will feature new innovations and forward-looking concepts aimed at redefining consumer experiences.

 Drawing insights from the evolving landscape, LG identifies the following key tech trends expected to dominate discussions and innovations at IFA 2025: